 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2019 audit (2018: 70%).
+Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
 In determining performance materiality, we considered the following factors:

-- We have audited the Company for a number of years and so have knowledge of both the Company and the environment it operates in; - Our ability to rely on controls over a number of significant business processes; - Our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - Misstatements noted in prior periods have not been indicative of deficiencies in internal control and so there is a low likelihood they will occur in the current period.
+- We have audited the company for a number of years and so have knowledge of both the company and the environment it operates in: - Our ability to rely on controls over a number of significant business processes; - Our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; - Misstatements noted in prior periods have not resulted in us having to amend our controls reliance approach and there is a low likelihood they will occur in the current period; and - Our assessment of the impact of COVID-19 on the company and the environment it operates in, and that we have not identified an increase in anticipated misstatements.